CrisDoesCG/PBR-Express/README.md

 <details>
 <summary><strong> Expandable from the ground up </strong></summary>
 <br>
 The script was created with easy expansion in mind.
-New texture types are straightforward to expand and with a bit of Python knowledge even support for new render engines can be added without waiting for this repo to be updated.
+New texture types are straightforward to add and with a bit of Python knowledge even support for new render engines can be added without waiting for this repo to be updated.
 See "Contributing" for more infos.
 <br><br>
 </details>